ayman-awal/teebay-back/README.md

 ## Initial Setup

-After cloning the project use `npm i` to install the necessary packages.
+After cloning the project use `npm i` to install the necessary packages.<br>
-Create a `.env` file and specify DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE" to connect to your database.
+Create a `.env` file and specify `DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE"` to connect to your database.

 ### `nodemon start`